Artemisia annua: Artemisinin resistance

 Despite global efforts in combating malaria, it remains a large burden for the population, particularly in tropical and subtropical regions.
 As of 2013, it seems that the pathogenic agent of malaria is becoming resistant to artemisinin-based drugs.
 Emergence of artemisinin resistance has been identified in Cambodia and the border of Thailand.
 Although the WHO recommends artemisinin-based remedies for treating uncomplicated malaria, artemisinin resistance has become a concern.
 The causes that affected the emergence of artemisinin resistance include the use of artemisinin-based remedies.
 Encouraging herbal alternatives are in the pipeline, but a more dependable solution for the eradication of malaria would be the creation of an effective vaccination.
 Resistance will likely spread to other endemic areas across the world.

 Traditional medicine

-In traditional Chinese medicine (TCM), A. annua is prepared with hot water to treat fever.
-Due to duplication in ancient TCM sources, A. annua is more commonly referred to as qinghao (青蒿 (qīnghāo)), the modern Chinese name for Artemisia carvifolia, as opposed to its current Chinese name huanghuahao.
+In traditional Chinese medicine (TCM), A. annua is prepared with water to treat fever.
+Owing to duplication in ancient TCM sources, A. annua is more commonly referred to as qinghao (青蒿 (qīnghāo)), the modern Chinese name for Artemisia carvifolia, as opposed to its current Chinese name huanghuahao.